autisticjane/mytcgflight-1.2.2-final/README.md

 mtcgflight-1.2.2
 ================

-Final version of my MyTCG news hack.
+This is the final version of the MyTCG news hack!

+Flight has since been adopted by Nina, who has an updated version available at http://nation.magical-me.net.

 ## Installation
  1. Open mytcg/db.php & change settings accordingly.